hassansin/hassansin.github.io/_posts/2017-08-25-shared-event-loop-among-same-origin-windows.md

 tags: javascript
 ---

 I recently came across an article that says, <mark>All windows on the same origin share an event loop as they can synchronously communicate</mark>.
-This got me thinking — so if I've multiple tabs (since tabs are basically same as windows in modern browsers) of different pages from the same host, they all will be rendered in a single-thread.
+This got me thinking — so if I've multiple tabs (since tabs are basically same as windows in modern browsers) of different pages from the same host, they all will be rendered in a single thread.
 But this doesn't make sense, since Chrome runs each tab in its own process.
 There's no way they could share the same event-loop.
 Time to dig in.

 ## Chrome's Process Model